Master of Arts in Adult Learning

 You choose six elective courses (18 credits) to reflect your interests and to reinforce the individual focus of your degree.
 You are encouraged to use your electives to build a concentration around your final project topic.
 Many students choose to incorporate one of the advanced certificates into their master’s degree as their focus area.

 The M.A. in Adult Learning also provides the opportunity for graduate-level assessment of knowledge (maximum of 6 credits) that can be incorporated into your degree program.
+It is important to note that the total number of transfer credit and graduate-level assessment combined cannot exceed 9 credits.

 The final project is a concrete, focused task in the field of adult learning that informs learning goals.